Current Graduate Students

 Research interests: Environmental education, art, wildlife biology; Thesis Title: The effects of an art-based environmental education program on children’s environmental perceptions.

-Current Position: Marine Fisheries Biologist, NC Department of Environmental Quality (Washington, NC)
+Position after graduation: Marine Fisheries Biologist, NC Department of Environmental Quality (Washington, NC)